 Admissions

-There are two different types of admissions – those to start school at the ‘normal’ time for the start of the Nursery or Reception, and those for places in other year groups or at any other time – these are called ‘in-year’ applications for school places.
+There are two different types of admissions – those who start school in September for the start of the Nursery or Reception (for additional information and advice, click here) and those for places in other year groups or at any other time – these are called ‘in-year’ applications for school places.
 In-year applications are made for example when a child is already attending one school and the parent/carers wish to move their child from one school to another, and when a family moves to a different area and needs a new school place for their child(ren).

 The admission authority for our school is East Riding of Yorkshire Council and admissions applications are co-ordinated by the Local Authority.